aiboatum/Notes/Cpp/class.md

 s1.combine(s2);// return s1
 s2.conbine(s1);// return s2
 ```

----
-- **defining nonmember class-related functions**
+## defining nonmember class-related functions

-  - ***Ordinarily, nonmember functions that are part of the interface of a class should be declared in the same header as the class itself.***
+Ordinarily, nonmember functions that are part of the interface of a class should be declared in the same header as the class itself.

 An simple example is given here.
 ```c++